The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 Tip: If you love seafood, try ordering the catch of the day while you’re in Puerto Morelos.
 I promise you won’t be sorry!

-7. The Ruta de los Cenotes
+2. Drive along the Ruta de los Cenotes

 Adventure lovers have even more reasons to go to Puerto Morelos.
-That’s because this destination is located right along the famous and magical “Ruta de los Cenotes” (translated as Cenotes’ road), which are the closest cenotes to Cancun
+That’s because this destination is located right along the famous and magical “Ruta de los Cenotes” (translated as Cenotes’ road), which are the closest cenotes to Cancun.

 Sometimes the roofs of these underground caverns break open, exposing deep water-filled sinkholes, or “cenotes.”
 Some of them are cavernous, others are completely open to the sky, and others are half-open.
 Each one is unique.